I Had to Tell You

 This is not Puerto Rico’s first hurricane.
 Colonialism is a hurricane.
 Debt is a hurricane.
 Trump is a hurricane.
 After Hurricane María, a sign rose in Utuado, as it rises in the poem: Campamento los Olvidados: Camp of the Forgotten.
 The sign articulates an ethical imperative not to forget, to bear witness, to tell whatever we know with urgency.
 I had to tell my father.
 I had to tell you.

-As a poet, essayist, translator, editor, and attorney, Martín Espada has dedicated much of his career to the pursuit of social justice, including fighting for Latino rights and reclaiming the historical record.
-Espada’s critically acclaimed collections of poetry celebrate—and lament—the immigrant and working class experience.
-Whether narrating the struggles of...
+As a poet, essayist, translator, editor, and attorney, Martín Espada has dedicated much of his career to the pursuit of social justice, including fighting for human rights and reclaiming the historical record.
+His critically acclaimed collections of poetry celebrate—and lament—the working class experience.
+Whether narrating the struggles of immigrants as...